tjk5903/IST-412-PMS/README.md

 # **Usage**
 ___
 ## Doctors
->	View and Update the Medical Records of their patients, they are also able to prescribe their patients prescriptions on drug orders.
+>	View and Update the Medical Records of their patients, they are also able to prescribe their patients prescriptions, and cancel appointments.
-## Nurses
->	View Medical Records and the ability to leave notes for a doctor on the patient an the information which they had gathered from the visit.
 ## Patients
->	Access and View their medical records as well as the ability to order prescriptions and schedule their appointments while seeing upcoming appointments.
+>	Schedule and cancel appointments and view their prescriptions
 ## System Administrators
->   The System Admin is meant to monitor and upkeep the software and application with the modern standards and ensure that it is running properly and smoothly
-## Cybersecurity Specialists
->   Ensurance that the regulations with HIPAA as well as best practice is in place for the sensitive data which is being handled within this organization.
-If a security incident occurs they will also be responsible for handling and resolvign this issue.
+>   Create and delete patient and doctor users and view activity logs around the system
 ___
 <!-- CONTACT -->
 # **Contact**